-How to Make Indian Snack Kodubale or Spicy Rings
+How to Make Kodubale (Spicy Rings): A Crunchy Indian Snack

 Indian festivals are always celebrated with many varieties of sweets and snacks.
 Kodubale is one such popular festival snack.
-They are very delicious and appetizing.
+It is spicy, crunchy, and delicious.

 - 3 cups rice flour